moliver28/research-handbook/content/handbook/engineering/architecture/workflow/index.md

 regular lightweight design process by considering the cost (process overhead) / benefit (guidance, coaching, visibility) ratio.

-## Design Workflow: Summary
+## Architecture Design Workflow

-The workflow is divided into two phases: a design phase, and an implementation phase.
-The main focus is on the design phase, but the process also extends beyond it.

-As an engineer, you and your manager determine whether to invoke the Architecture Design Workflow.
-When in doubt, do not hesitate to reach out to a Principal+ Engineer for input.

-### Design Phase
+### Summary

-1. Start writing a design document somewhere!
-Depending on whether the content can be considered [SAFE](/handbook/legal/safe-framework/) or not you may want to do that in a private space first.
+1. Start writing a design document!
+Depending on whether the content can be considered [SAFE](/handbook/legal/safe-framework/) or not you may want to do that in a private project.
 If you don't know what content to start with you can use [a template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/architecture/blueprints/_template.md?plain=1).
-   You will find a couple of suggestions there and a markdown front matter we use for status tracking.
 1. Open a [merge request](https://gitlab.com/gitlab-org/gitlab/-/tree/master/doc/architecture/blueprints)
    if you have not done it already and if it is SAFE to do so.
 1. Post a link to your design document, with a brief description of it, in the internal [`#architecture`](https://gitlab.slack.com/archives/CJ4DB7517) channel on Slack for additional visibility and transparency.
-1. If your design document describes a complex effort that will span multiple milestones, you may want to involve a Coach: a Principal+ Engineer who will support you throughout process of describing a technical vision in your design document.
+1. If your design document describes a complex effort that will span multiple milestones, you may want to involve a [Coach Engineer](#the-coach-engineer): usually a Principal+ Engineer who will support you throughout process of describing a technical vision in your design document.
-1. Work with all of the stakeholders and domain experts to get your design reviewed, refined, approved and merged!
+1. Work with the stakeholders and domain experts to get your design reviewed.
-   Design docs don't need to be fully comprehensive on the first iteration.
-   They can be refined and enriched with details in iterations, as we discover important design aspects.
+   Design docs don't need to be comprehesive nor complete on the first iteration.
+They can be refined and enriched with details in iterations, as we discover important design aspects, fundamental design areas, key decisions.
-1. Assign DRIs that will drive the implementation effort.

-### Implementation phase

-Once your design document has been merged you can start collaborating with the DRIs to get the work done in a way that seems best for everyone involved.

-The design document is an artifact that accompanies you during the implementation journey.
-After each iteration you can get back to it, to update it with the current state of the engineering initiative.

-1. Assign DRIs.
-1. Iterate on the change in a way it has been described in your design document.
+1. Start implementation as soon as possible!
+1. Iterate on the design doc in parallel as you discover new details, make fundamnetal design decision, learn more about how you want to proceed with the implementation.
+1. Take a look at existing design docs and learn from past experiences of engineers who have been successful with using the workflow.
-1. Once you learn something new, or want to make a change, update the design document.
+1. Improve the workflow if you learn something that will make us all more productive next time!
-1. Involve a Coach when needed to help you move forward with the implementation.
-1. Repeat the process until your proposal has been implemented!

-## Design Workflow: The Detailed View

-### Design Phase

-Anyone can propose a change they believe we should work on.
-When these changes turn out to be too intricate for a single individual contributor to handle (complex backstage improvements, architectural changes, productivity or efficiency improvements), or they span multiple iterations or teams, it may be helpful to invoke the Architecture Design Workflow, as the proposal itself may not be something that is directly actionable.

-The author of the proposal can collaborate with a Coach, who will involve the right people to make sure that the proposal is well described and gets considered for implementation.

 ### Roles